 Larry, Moe, and Curly are fighting as usual, but this time about reinforcement learning.
 Larry claims that whether exploring or exploiting, learning can always occur as long as the agent encounters something unexpected.
 Moe shouts, “Larry, you are wrong as usual!
 Learning can occur whether expectations are met or not!
 But only during exploration!”
 Curly yells, “No!
 You are both wrong!
 Learning can occur under any circumstances, but you have to expand the state space!”
 At this point, the police arrive, arrest them for disturbing the peace, and take them to the judge.
 Please tell the judge who (of Larry, Moe, and Curly) is right about what and why.

 A problem the agent faces in Reinforcement Learning is the trade-off between trial and error.
 The agent learns through trial and error, put in other words with the interaction with the environment.
 In order to maximize the rewards, the agent exploits actions tried in the past that were effective in attaining reward.
 However, to discover such actions, the agent needs to explore actions untried beforehand.
 In other words, on the one side the agent exploits his knowledge from past experience to maximize rewards but has to explore the environment to find even better strategies.
 Therefore, the agent can’t learn only through exploration or only through exploitation without failing.
 During exploration, where he tries various actions, he needs to think forward and be able to favour the one which appear to be the best.

-To conclude, Moe’s claim is wrong.
+Thus, Moe’s claim is wrong.
 One needs to find the most efficient balance between exploitation and exploration in order to achieve the best learning results (Sutton, R.S. and Barto, A.G.
 (2017)).
 We can see this, for example, in our DQN3 notebook, where the agent continued to improve performance during the test phase, where epsilon=0, i.e. without any exploration.

 Curly’s claim is wrong too.
 Expanding the state space can be even problematic.
 The larger the space, the longer the time needed understand the environment and learn.
 It is almost impossible find the “perfect strategy” with Q-Learning method, when the state space is large.
 Traying all state spaces will cost a lot of time (Hu, J. (2016)).